gustafguner/ci-server/README.md

 7. Finish by clicking on the `Add webhook` button.

-If everything is working correctly then whenever commit(s) is pushed to the test repository in GitHub, the CI-server should be able to compile the code, execute tests and notify the developer of the results.
+If everything is working correctly then whenever a commit is pushed to the test repository in GitHub, the CI-server should be able to compile the code, execute tests and notify the developer of the results.

 ### Running Tests